 Cutting Back Milkweed For Winter

 Milkweed plants should be cut back for winter.
-Trimming back old growth in cold areas will maintain a tidy appearance.
-Milkweed plants can support a parasite that can be detrimental to butterfly health, and trimming back tropical Milkweed plants will kill the parasite and protect butterflies.
-Cutting back tropical Milkweed plants in warm areas will not harm the plant, and new growth will sprout in the spring.
+Native Milkweed will die back on its own, but tropical Milkweed will continue growing in mild climates and may prevent Monarch butterflies from migrating south in the fall.
+Tropical plants can also support a parasite, Ophryocystis elektroscirrha (OE), that can be detrimental to butterfly health.
+Cutting back tropical Milkweed plants in October will kill the parasite and protect butterflies.
+The plants will resprout in the spring.

 Milkweed Winter Care in Pots

 Potted Milkweed plants should be trimmed back in the fall.
-At the low end of its growing range, potted wildweed can be stored in a protected area, like a garage, shed, or basement.
-The area does not need to be heated, but keeping the container in a covered area will protect the roots from getting too cold, which could be potentially damaging.
+At the low end of its growing range, potted Milkweed should be stored in a protected area, like a garage, shed, or basement.
+The area does not need to be heated, but keeping the container in a covered area will protect the roots from getting too cold, which could be damaging.
 The container can be moved outside when the temperatures are consistently warm.

 Watering Milkweed in Winter